Hofls/useful-info/testing.md

 * Simulate slow internet/cut it off completely
 * Turn off application in most inconvenient moment
 * Simulate downtime of a service your app relies on (there should be sane error messages, app should not crash)
+* Try to work with system from perspective of user with disabilities
 *